Toitū Otago Settlers Museum: Current display

 The museum underwent extensive renovations during 2011 and 2012, reopening to the public with a new name, Toitū Otago Settlers Museum in December 2012.
 A competition had been put to the community to submit possible complementary names for the new building, with the name Toitu suggested and submitted by the Holmes family.
-This name, meaning "to remain unchanged", represent the area of water, land, and sky of this particular area, and was the name of a former stream which ran close to where the museum now stands.
+This name, meaning "to remain unchanged", represents the area of water, land, and sky of this particular area, and was the name of a former stream which ran close to where the museum now stands.

 The improvements include a new structure attached to the northern end of the former building and increased exhibition size.
 The north wing includes a new main entrance, gift shop, and cafe, as well as housing Josephine, and is officially called the Josephine Foyer.
 A separate new structure to the north of the museum houses JA 1274 (locomotive).